Century House Association

 • tips and opportunities to follow when it comes to technology.

-As a result, SET defined its objective as “to deliver a variety of technology to seniors in a user-friendly manner.”
+So SET defined its objective as “to deliver a variety of technology to seniors in a user-friendly manner.”
+This will generally be done senior-to-senior by Century House volunteers, with outside support as needed.

 What’s happening